particle-iot/spark-sdk-ios/README.md

 #### Read a variable from a Particle device (Core/Photon/Electron)
-Assuming here that `myPhoton` is an active instance of `SparkDevice` class which represents a device claimed to current user:
+Assuming here that `myPhoton` is an active instance of `ParticleDevice` class which represents a device claimed to current user:

 **Objective-C**
 ```objc